Joystream/joystream/testnets/acropolis/storage-module.md

 the intent is to eventually add a schema registry that stores e.g.
 [well documented schemas](https://schema.org), or some Joystream specific derivates.

+## Traits

+Most of the storage module's sub-modules only make use of each other, so there is not much need for documenting traits as interfaces between them.
+However, one public trait, to be used by the related [Content Directory](./content-module.md) does exist:

+- `DataObjectHasActiveStorageRelationships`: implements a method `has_active_storage_relationships(content_id)` that returns true if there exist active `StorageRelationship` entries, and false otherwise.